Angela Rockwood: Car crash

 On September 3, 2001, Rockwood was involved in a car crash on California's Interstate 5 Highway between San Francisco and Los Angeles during a Labor Day weekend.
 Rockwood and two of her bridesmaids were returning late at night from visiting her maid-of-honor for her upcoming marriage to Dustin Nguyen.

 The car was being driven by Rockwood’s bridesmaid, Steffiana de la Cruz.
 She lost control of the vehicle and it swerved violently across the road, before hitting a rock face and flipping several times, then hit the safety rail and plunged over the bank.

 Rockwood was thrown from the vehicle before its final impact and was subsequently rendered a quadriplegic.
 The other passenger was Vietnamese-American actress Thuy Trang of Mighty Morphin Power Rangers, who was also due to be one of Rockwood’s bridesmaids.
-27 year-old Trang sustained significant internal injuries, and died whilst in a helicopter which was transporting her to the hospital.
+27 year-old Trang sustained significant internal injuries, and died while in a helicopter which was transporting her to the hospital.

 Doctors gave Rockwood a 3% chance of regaining motor skills and feeling below her neck.
 Through occupational therapy and physical therapy, she regained partial motion in her left index finger two months after the crash.
 Three months later, she could touch the top of her head.
 In 2003, she received stem cell treatments in Portugal that allowed her to eventually use a manual wheelchair.